 Star Player: Pele

 Pele was of course instrumental in this team but this was not a one-man show.
-He lined up with his Brazil international teammates Zito and Gilmar, was joined in attack by Pepe (one of the next wingers if all time despite losing his Brazil place to Zagallo) and formed an impressive partnership with Coutinho.
+He lined up with his Brazil international teammates Zito and Gilmar, was joined in attack by Pepe (one of the best wingers of all time despite losing his Brazil place to Zagallo).
+Pele formed an impressive partnership with Coutinho.
 Santos would play friendlies all around the world with Pele in the side until 1973, later being joined by other illustrious Brazil national team-mates, but this was when the team were at their competitive best.